Suraminiel/QuestBoard/README.md

 The project uses SQL Server for data storage.
 Make sure SQL Server is installed and running locally or adjust the connection string accordingly.

-## Licensing

-This project is provided without a formal license.
-The default copyright laws apply.
-You may not reproduce, distribute, or create derivative works.